line

 There should be no doubt that a subject (kolasin) which is "correction" cannot have an adjective which denotes "everlastingness" to describe it, because "correction" or "pruning" is something which is done with a view to improvement - to correcting that which is incorrect, and there would be no need for improvement if "punishment" was to be applied eternally.

-A difficulty which presents itself to many traditionalists and is this: If the word aionios (aionios) does not mean "everlasting" or "eternal" in regard to punishment, then neither does it in regard to reward and blessedness; seeing that the same word is used in reference to righteousness - "The righteous shall go into an age-long life".
-What basis do we have for a belief in everlasting life, if in this and similar passages in the New Testament only an ĉonial or age-long life is promised?
+A difficulty which presents itself to some traditionalists is this: If the word (aionios) does not mean "everlasting" or "eternal" in regard to punishment, then neither does it in regard to reward and blessedness; seeing that the same word is used in reference to righteousness - "The righteous shall go into an age-long life".
+What basis do we have for a belief in everlasting life, if in this and similar passages in the New Testament only an Aeonial or age-long life is promised?

-Our Saviour Christ in His reiterated promises as to this ĉonial-life, and the writers of the Epistles in their constant reference to the same thing, were focussing their mental gaze upon that great Epoch which St Paul in Ephesians 3:21 describes as "...the Aeon of the ĉons" (but which rarely receieves a correct translation).
+Our Saviour Christ promised His followers a blessed life throughout the Aeon if they should keep His saying and His word (they would "never see death"), and the writers of the Epistles in their references to the same thing, were educating us as to the great Era or Epoch described by St Paul in Ephesians 3:21: "...the Aeon of the Aeons" - (but which rarely receives a correct translation).

-Note: That the early Greek-speaking Christians understood, beyond any doubt or confusion, that aionios was associated with an ĉon or age, is unquestionable by anyone who studies the subject seriously and with an unbiased mind.
+Note: That the early Greek-speaking Christians understood, beyond any doubt or confusion, that aionios was associated with an Aeon or age, is unquestionable by anyone who studies the subject seriously and with an unbiased mind.
 "Macrina the Blessed", born A.D.
 327 to Christian parents, employs the word aionion in its proper sense of ages.
-On Phil. ii:10, Macrina declares (Life and Resurrection, p.
-68): "When the evil has been extirpated in the long cycles of the ĉons nothing shall be left outside the boundaries of good" The German version translates "the long cycles of the ĉons" as "centuries" (jahrhunderte), which clearly illustrates how an intended meaning is irrevocably altered by human misinterpretation .
+In Phil. ii:10, Macrina declares (Life and Resurrection, p.
+68): "When the evil has been extirpated in the long cycles of the Aeons nothing shall be left outside the boundaries of good".
+The German version translates "the long cycles of the Aeons" as "centuries" (jahrhunderte), which clearly illustrates how an intended meaning is irrevocably altered by human misinterpretation.

 We would truly need a pity which is Divine, if either the chance for all of God's creatures to live for ever in perfect harmony, joy and love - or for a large portion of good people to be subjected to eternal torment - was based upon a word!...the word "aionios", which is used in the Bible to describe things which have come into being and have gone out of being, such as systems of social and national life, the Aaronic order of priesthood, and the gates of a temple (Psalms 24:7).

-The above synopsis draws its theme (and Greek constructs and translations) from the writings of the Reverend Arthur Chambers, Associate of King's College, London; Vicar of Brockenhurst, Hants., found in two of his books "Problems of the Spiritual" and "Our Life After Death".
+The above synopsis draws its theme (and Greek constructs and translations) from the writings of the Reverend Arthur Chambers, Associate of King's College, London; Vicar of Brockenhurst, Hants., found in his book "Problems Of The Spiritual".

 "When our Lord spoke, the doctrine of unending torment was believed by many of those who listened to his words, and they stated it in terms and employed others, entirely differently, in describing the duration of punishment, from the terms afterward used by those who taught universal salvation and annihilation, and so gave to the terms in question the sense of unlimited duration.